-2017 is a huge year for console gamers, with hardware taking a huge leap forward, particularly in the Xbox family.
+2017 has been a huge year for console gamers, with hardware taking a huge leap forward, particularly in the Xbox family.
 Last year we saw the launch of the PS4 Pro and Xbox One S, two new hardware iterations that improved upon the 2013 originals with a range of cool new features.

 The PS4 Pro is a solid upgrade over the PS4, capable of upscaling specific games to 4K using a sophisticated checkerboarding technique.
 It can also enhance performance using the newly implemented Boost Mode with increased frame rates across multiple titles.